FarronF/limerick-council-meetings/meetings/2024/04/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 11th March 2024.md

 archaeological investigations prior to construction and added as this is a lengthy

-process the site has to be fenced off at this stage of the project.--- 4
+process the site has to be fenced off at this stage of the project.
+---
+4

  Councillor Teskey queried if there are plans for a service plaza on the new section